About us

 Kunsthalle Praha is a brand-new art space on Prague's cultural map.
 Founded by The Pudil Family Foundation as a non-governmental organisation and non-profit platform, its aim is to connect the Czech and international art scenes.

 We decided to breathe life back into the former Zenger Transformation Station building, which is situated in the historic centre of Prague, and make it a more accessible space for the most diverse audience possible.
-As such, you’ll find three large gallery spaces, a design shop, a bistro, and a café with a terrace that features charming views of Petřín Hill and Prague Castle.
+As such, you’ll find three large gallery spaces, a design shop and a café with a terrace that features charming views of Petřín Hill and Prague Castle.
 We’ve managed to build an international program around short-term exhibitions of modern and contemporary art and innovative educational activities.

 Our mission is to contribute to a deeper understanding of Czech and international art from the 20th and 21st centuries.
 Through our art collection, research, and support for international artists via our artist-in-residence programme, we hope to bridge the gap between our art scene and the world’s.